cchambe12/nscradiocarbon/README.txt

 Order of operations in analyses folder: fakedata_nsc.R: builds fake data and test models to make sure they are accurate

 models_stan_nsc.R: builds all nsc models.
-This file imputes data for spring and winter in 8-pith and then builds models for total, sugar and starch concentrations across the ring- and diffuse-porous species
+This file imputes data for spring and autumn in 8-pith and then builds models for total, sugar and starch concentrations across the ring- and diffuse-porous species

 models_plotting_alt.R: makes muplots used in main manuscript.
 Sources exp_muplot_alt.R